dovuofficial/dovu-offset-widget/README.md

 # wen-enterprise-adoption
-📖 Evolving documentation for DOVU's B2B clients, for as a marketplace integration.
+📖 Evolving documentation for DOVU's B2B clients, as a marketplace integration.